 Anyone observing this would think these people are privileged and given more responsibilities that will allow them to gain greater exposure and excel in their careers.

-What we seldom see is that these people, who take up greater challenges are the very ones who accept the responsibility to learn and be better.
-They put in the hard work in order to perform and stand out among others.
+What we fail to see is that these people, who take up greater challenges are the ones who accept the responsibility to learn and be better.
+They put their hand up and say, ” I will do this.”

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"